IgniteUI/igniteui-docfx/en/components/for_of.md

 ### Inputs

-Below is the list of all inputs that the developers may set to configure the `igxFor` look/behavior:
+Below is the list of all inputs that the developers may set to configure the [`igxForOf`]({environment:angularApiUrl}/classes/igxforofdirective.html#igxforof) look/behavior:
 | Name | Type | Description |
 | :--- |:--- | :--- |
 | `igxForOf` | any[] | The data to be virtualized |